idio-sync/romm-comm/README.md

 - Request system is toggleable via env variable if server admin does not want to use it

 Admin Features:
-- List all pending requests
+- List all pending requests with game and requester info
 - Fulfill or reject requests
 - Add notes to requests